electron-userland/electron-installer-redhat/README.md

 ## Requirements

-This tool requires Node 6 or greater and `rpmbuild` 4.13 or greater to build the `.rpm` package.
+This tool requires Node 6 or greater and `rpmbuild` to build the `.rpm` package.

+**Note**: If your application uses the [Electron API's `shell.moveItemToTrash` method](https://electronjs.org/docs/api/shell#shellmoveitemtotrashfullpath), RPM 4.13.0 or greater is required, due to the [boolean dependency feature](http://rpm.org/user_doc/boolean_dependencies.html).

 On Fedora you can do something like this:

 ```
 $ sudo dnf install rpm-build